 Writing down your goals also allows you to figure out what’s really achievable.
 There are some goals that might not align with your current job.
 There are others that are not achievable in your set-up.
 Knowing what you can and cannot accomplish is important.

 Once your goals are down, you can start putting the other pieces in place.
 The speed at which you work, the length of your workday, and even the tasks that you prioritize will have their roots here.
-A little early preparation will start you off on the right foot.
+A little early preparation can start you off on the right foot.

 Because the process of creating an ideal schedule is cyclical, you’ll find yourself coming back to this step.
 Don’t be afraid to scrap everything and start over as your goals change.
 Keeping true to your goals is the best way to get more from your career.